 The secret to success is hard work.
 I know that as a teacher, you want your students to achieve something great in their life.
 ANd you can do it.
 Set yourself as their inspiration.
 If you work hard as a teacher it means you are creating wonderful learning opportunities for your students every day.
 In so doing, your students will learn more and they will value your worth as their teacher.

 Make each day significant and your students will do the same.
-Boost your students’ interest and make them appreciate the value of working hard to meet their goals.
+Boost your students’ interests and make them appreciate the value of working hard to meet their goals.

 The new school year brings new hopes, dreams, and aspirations.
 When students return to class, they have varied emotions and concerns.
 Most importantly, confronting the new school days can be challenging yet delightful words of positive thoughts can create wonderful opportunities.